Discover top website trends and insights for 2025

 Google’s rich results test

-To ensure your schema markup gets results, follow these five fundamental principles.
+To help your schema markup get results, follow these five fundamental principles.

 1. Select the appropriate schema types

-Always choose the most applicable types to ensure you can access all the item properties you need.
+Always choose the most applicable types to access all the item properties you need.
 For example, using LocalBusiness gives you access to “openingHours” and “priceRange,” two options you don’t get from Organization or Place.

 2. Keep your schema markup updated